 The works portray methods of learning.

-I was born in Leon, Nicaragua, but raised in Miami, and quickly squirmed to NYC to learn what painting was all about.
-Perhaps this is why these three societies have imposed my paintings to research why I make paintings.
-The current paintings describe social anxiety in daily miscommunication--using form and color as stage characters in invoked environments.
+I was born in Leon, Nicaragua, raised in Miami, and later squirmed quickly to NYC to learn what painting was about.
+Perhaps the culture shock from these places have forced me to paint about making paintings.
+The current works describe social anxiety within daily miscommunication--using form and color as stage characters in invoked environments of hope and remorse.

-I like to use raw materials the traditional way it was historically applied in academic painting, the contrast of modern paint with pigment has become a kind of fanatical review on how I think contemporary paintings evolve.
-This is how I’ve structured a kind of performance stage for the current Miscommunication Paintings.
+Using raw materials traditionally —the way it was historically applied in academic painting—the contrast of modern paint with pigment has become a kind of fanatical review on how I think contemporary painting has evolved.
+This critique has structured the paintings on a kind of performance stage currently called, The Miscommunication Paintings.

 /// BFA, School of Visual Arts, NYC, MFA, Bard College, Milton Avery School of Art in Annandale on Hudson, NY.
 Director of Exhibitions, Wrong Color @ Kremer Pigments--a non-commercial exhibition space, where artist's curate shows to benefit their own research for solving color use in their own work.
-Raw Materials Painting Instructor.
-General Manager, Kremer Pigments NYC.
+Raw Materials Painting Instructor and General Manager of Kremer Pigments NYC.
 Studio located in Brooklyn, New York.